PHNX-MOD/Machine_Learning_sport_Model/README.md

 1. box scores.csv
 Box scores are tables that represent the match statistics at a player/team level.
 This dataset in particular, is displaying the main basketball statistics for each fixture, at the team level.
 There will be data on:
-• Number of shots made
+• Number of shots made <br />
-• Number of shots attempted
+• Number of shots attempted <br />
-• Number of rebounds
+• Number of rebounds <br />
-• Number of shots assisted
+• Number of shots assisted <br />
-• Number of defensive steals forced
+• Number of defensive steals forced <br />
-• Number of opponent shots blocked
+• Number of opponent shots blocked <br />
-• Number of turnovers committed
+• Number of turnovers committed <br />
-• Number of fouls committed
+• Number of fouls committed <br />

 2. fixture information.csv
 Additional information of each of the fixtures that may be useful.
 The TipOff time is listed in Eastern Time.